simeonreusch/fpbot/README.md

 ## Usage

 The basic file is pipeline.py, which can be run using different flags.

+Either:

-A (ZTF) name has to be provided (or an ASCII file containing one ZTF name in each line).
+`[ZTFname OR filename]]` A (ZTF) name has to be provided (or an ASCII file containing one ZTF name in each line).
 Alternatively, the pipeline class can be imported from this file.

+Or:

-`-radec`	If this is given, the name can be chosen arbitrarily (but a name MUST be provided).
+`-radec [RA DEC]`	If this is given, the name can be chosen arbitrarily (but a name MUST be provided).
 Radec must be given in a format that can be parsed by astropy; e.g. `-radec 218.487548 +40.243758`.

 ### Additional commands